 Pivot Table with Multiple Sheets

-Most of you know about the pivot tables; it is a very useful tool to get all your data consolidated in one table and get the figures for particular things as required.
-Here, data could be like sales report, highest selling product, average sales, and more like these.
+Most of you know about pivot tables; it is a handy tool to consolidate all your data in one table and get the figures for particular things as required.
+Here, data could be sales reports, highest-selling products, average sales, and more.

 If your data is in different workbooks or worksheets, you have two ways to get a pivot table from it; the first one gets all the data in a single sheet by copy-paste and then make a pivot table from it; another one is to use this feature of MS Excel wizard to make a pivot table from multiple sheets.

 How to Create Pivot Table from Multiple Sheets in Excel?

-For instance, let’s assume that we have data from a shop that is selling computer parts, like Keyboard, Mouse, Hard disk, Monitor, etc. They have this data on a yearly basis; as shown in the image below, we are taking three years of data with only three columns in which one is using to identify the particular sheet.
+For instance, let’s assume we have data from a shop selling computer parts, like Keyboard, Mouse, Hard disk, Monitor, etc. They have this data on a yearly basis; as shown in the image below, we are taking three years of data with only three columns which one is using to identify the particular sheet.

-The above data are in a single workbook and in multiple sheets; we have given the name of the sheet respectively to the sales year.
+The above data are in a single workbook and multiple sheets; we have given the name of the sheet respectively to the sales year.

-We have data for the year 2015, 2016 & 2017, and we are also making sure the given data has identical columns, category and sales counter.
+We have data for 2015, 2016 & 2017 and ensure the given data have identical columns, categories, and sales counters.

 Here the data shows the product sold by this shop in the respective years.